xiangchen-stat/AirCalibrate/README.md

 ## Overview

 This repository provides all the code and data to reproduce the ScM Thesis *Evaluating Machine Learning Methods for Calibrating Low-Cost PM<sub>2.5</sub> Sensor Data*.
-The full text will be available online soon from [JScholarship](https://jscholarship.library.jhu.edu/).
+The full text is available online [JScholarship](http://jhir.library.jhu.edu/handle/1774.2/64177).

 ## Instructions